Identification of Incomplete Preferences: Introduction

 We apply our methods to precinct-level data from Lorain county in Ohio, focusing on the two races for the Ohio Supreme Court that occurred in the 2018 midterm elections, and demonstrate how several behavioral assumptions can be combined to reduce the size of the identification set.
 This empirical application fits our setting in several ways.
 First, individual choices are not observable.
 Second, the phenomenon of roll-off voting can be thought of as a channel through which incompleteness can directly manifest itself: more than 20\% of the turnout voters did not vote in these races even though they went to the polls.\footnote{A possible reason is that some voters cannot use party affiliation to rank candidates since it is not on the ballot even though candidates were selected by each party in their primary elections.} Third, voter registration data help us illustrate the role of limited consideration sets by assuming that partisan voters only consider candidates of their own party.
 Finally, Ohio election rules provide an example of an instrumental variable because the order in which the candidates are presented on the ballot changes from precinct to precinct.
 Order on the ballot is unlikely to be correlated with voters' preferences, while it can have an effect on vote shares, particularly when each candidate's party affiliation is not on the ballot as is the case for Judicial elections in Ohio.
 We show that the order has a noticeable, yet small, effect on the identification region in our races.

 \textbf{Literature Review}

 Our paper brings together two strands of literature: the one focused on theories of individual decision making that yield indeterminacy in behavior, and the one focused on the econometric identification of economic models that have non-unique predictions.
-The former group dates back to \cite{Luce56}, who speaks about intransitive indifference, and has focused mostly on identifying individual preference characteristics from individuals choices (see \cite{Dziewulski-2021} for a recent example and \cite{Bayrak-Hey-2020} for a survey).
-To the best of our knowledge, we are the first to tackle econometric identification of incomplete preferences from aggregate data, and we are the first to connect preference incompleteness in a deterministic setting with partial identification.
+The former group dates back to \cite{Luce56}, who speaks about intransitive indifference, and has focused mostly on identifying individual preference characteristics from individuals choices (see \cite{Dziewulski-2021} for a recent example).
+To the best of our knowledge, we are the first to tackle econometric identification of incomplete preferences from choice data, including aggregate data, and we are the first to connect preference incompleteness in a deterministic setting with partial identification.

 Our approach to the econometric identification of choice probabilities when preferences are incomplete follows the vast literature on partial identification. \cite{Manski2003} coins the term \textit{The Law of Decreasing Credibility} saying that ``\textit{The credibility of inference decreases with the strength of the assumptions maintained}''.
 Seeking more credible results, a researcher can either weaken assumptions on the behavior of decision makers in the model or weaken assumptions on the data generating process.
 Our main focus is the first of these two - the behavioral aspect, and the methods developed in this paper apply to any situation where decision makers cannot fully rank the alternatives they face.